Disinheriting Someone from Your Will or Trust in California

 Providing a Nominal Bequest:

-• To further solidify your intention to disinherit, consider leaving a nominal bequest (e.g., $1) to the individual in your will or trust.
-This can help mitigate any potential challenges to the disinherited status.
+- To further clarify your intention to disinherit, some individuals choose to leave a nominal bequest (e.g., $1) to the individual in their will or trust.
+Whether this approach is appropriate depends on the specific facts and should be evaluated carefully.

 Legal Formalities and Documentation:

-• Disinheritance clauses must comply with California’s legal formalities for wills and trusts.
-Working with a trust and estate attorney ensures that your documents meet these requirements and minimize the risk of challenges.
+- Disinheritance clauses must comply with California’s legal formalities for wills and trusts.
+Working with a trust and estate attorney can help ensure that your documents are properly drafted and executed in accordance with California law.

 Consideration of Spousal Rights: